Official (gridiron football)

 In gridiron football, an official is a person who has responsibility in enforcing the rules and maintaining the order of the game.

 During professional and most college football games, seven officials operate on the field.
-Since 2015, Division I college football conferences have used eight game officials, the Alliance of American Football (AAF) in its only season in 2019 and the 2020 version of XFL have used eight game officials.
+Since 2015, Division I college football conferences have used eight game officials; the Alliance of American Football (AAF) in its only season in 2019 and the 2020 version of XFL have used eight game officials.
 College games outside the Division I level use six or seven officials.
-Arena football, high school football, and other levels of football have other officiating systems, which use less than the standard seven officials.
+Arena football, high school football, and other levels of football have other officiating systems, which use fewer than the standard seven officials.
 High school football played under the National Federation of State High School Associations (NFHS) rules typically use five officials for varsity and 3, 4, or 5 for non-varsity games.

 Football officials are commonly, but incorrectly, referred to collectively as referees, but each position has specific duties and a specific name: Common positions include referee (which is the lead member of the officiating team), umpire, head linesman (or down judge), line judge, field judge (or back umpire), side judge, back judge and center judge.
 The CFL used an eighth official (with no official position name) only during the 2018 playoffs, but that official's only responsibility was watching for head contact with the quarterback.
 Because the referee is responsible for the general supervision of the game, the position is sometimes referred to as head referee or crew chief.